arnaudbos/i-rant/content/loom-part-1-scheduling.md

 its own [control stack] filled with stack frames.
 What's really remarkable about threads however, is their ability (for better or worse) to share the memory of their parent process.

-Each thread having has its own call stack makes it possible for multiple threads, while in a single process, to execute **different sets of instructions** running **in parallel** on distinct cores.
+Each thread having its own call stack makes it possible for multiple threads, while in a single process, to execute **different sets of instructions** running **in parallel** on distinct cores.

 Therefore, cooperative processes can be implemented as a single process, with multiple threads communicating directly